MR-Mohammadi-sab/music-player/README.md

-## this is a joke taller
+## this is a Music palyer

 #### it makes with HTML CSS JavaScript

 deploy Link 👇👇🏿

-if you wnat to see (https://mr-mohammadi-sab.github.io/joke-taller/)
+if you wnat to see (https://mr-mohammadi-sab.github.io/music-player/)